Extended-Thunder/send-later/index.md

 Outbox, then removes the message from your Drafts folder, possibly leaving a new one in its place if it's a [recurring](#recurring) message.

+### How do I reschedule or cancel a scheduled send?

+If you wish to reschedule a message, edit the saved draft and do "Send Later" again to specify the new send time.

+If you wish to cancel a scheduled message delivery, either delete the draft or open it for editing; as soon as you start editing a draft, any scheduled send is removed.

 <a name="date-formats"></a>
 ### Date formats